Interstellar750/Interstellar750/README.md

 🔭 Now I’m working for myself.

-🌿 I have been learning C language for half a year.
+🌿 I have been learning C language for a year.
+(Maybe?)

-😢 I'm no longer a clueless rookie, but I need to keep learning.
+😢 I think I'm a rookie again.

-🏕️ Thanks to the holidays, now I have a lot of time.
+🫥 I'm loafing and losing...

 ### My GPG Pubilc Key